Former Justices of the Court of AppealCourt of Appeal | Saskatchewan

 Ysanne Wilkinson was born in Singapore in 1953.
 She graduated high school in Prince Albert, and went on to earn a Bachelor of Laws from the University of Saskatchewan in 1977.

 Admitted to the Bar in 1978, she joined what was then the James H.W.
 Sanderson Law Office, and became partner at Sanderson & Wilkinson in 1981.
 She was a member of the Provincial Planning Appeals Board from 1987 to 1990, and a member of the Local Appeal Committee for the Saskatchewan Assistance Plan from 1987 to 1989.
 She was appointed Queen’s Counsel in 1991.

 In 1996, Madam Wilkinson was appointed a judge of the Court of Queen’s Bench for Saskatchewan.
 She was elevated to the Court of Appeal in 2007.
-After two years on the Court of Appeal, Madam Wilkinson returned to the Court of Queen’s Bench, where she continues to sit as a judge in that Court’s Family Law Division until her retirement in 2021.
+After two years on the Court of Appeal, Madam Wilkinson returned to the Court of Queen’s Bench, where she sat as a judge in that Court’s Family Law Division until her retirement in 2021.

 The Honourable J. Gary Lane

 1991 – 2017 Justice of the Court of Appeal for Saskatchewan

 Gary Lane was born and raised in Saskatoon.
 He earned an arts degree from the University of Saskatchewan in 1963, and an LL.B from the same institution three years later.

 After being admitted to the Bar in 1967, he joined the provincial Department of the Attorney General as a Crown attorney, later becoming executive assistant to the Attorney General.